 - The feeling of chest tightness

-- Breathing problems like coughing and wheezing (a symptom of bleach poisoning).
+- Breathing problems like coughing and wheezing (a symptom of bleach poisoning) (2)

-The above-mentioned facts may discourage you from using bleaching agents during pregnancy.
+The facts mentioned above may discourage you from using face bleach when pregnant.
 However, the truth is that you can still use bleaching agents even if you are pregnant.
-The bleaching agents who are and natural and are without any side effects.
+The bleaching agents, which are natural, are without any side effects.
 Some of the natural face bleach in pregnancy are:

-- Use of tomato juice, it acts as a bleaching agent and lightens your facial hairs.
-Apply the juice for 15-20 mins and then wash it with normal water.
+- Using tomato juice acts as a bleaching agent and lightens your facial hair.
+Apply the juice for 15-20 minutes and then wash it with normal water.

-- Mix milk and smashed ripe papaya, the combination of these two ingredients is a natural bleach.
+- Mix milk and mashed ripe papaya; the combination of these two ingredients is a natural bleach.

-- Use of turmeric and milk paste will also help in lightening hair on the face.
+- Using turmeric and milk paste will also help lighten hair on the face.

-- Lemon with honey can also be a natural bleach for facial hairs.
+- Lemon with honey can also be a natural bleach for facial hair.

 - Before skin bleaching, during pregnancy, a patch test on a small area of the face to check irritation or allergy is recommended.
-This is because during pregnancy skin becomes sensitive due to hormonal change.
+This is because, during pregnancy, skin becomes sensitive due to hormonal changes (5).

-- Rinse the face with cold water; it will help in minimizing the bleaching agent to seep into the skin as cold water helps pore shrinkage.
+- Rinse the face with cold water; it will help minimise the bleaching agent seeping into the skin, as cold water helps shrink the pores.

 - Reduce the bleaching time on the face.

-- If your skin is itchy or has rashes, never ever apply the bleach.
+- If your skin is itchy or has rashes, never apply the bleach.

-- Use a bleach which has mild bleaching agents especially which are of good brands and not a local one.
+- Use bleach with mild bleaching agents, excellent brands and not a local one.

-- Facial bleach done by a professional person will be advisable rather than opting to do it yourself.
+- Facial bleach done by a professional will be advisable rather than doing it yourself.

 - Lastly, consult your doctor before using bleach, as it is the kind of chemical which can interfere with pregnancy.

 Pregnancy for a mother is the most delicate phase of life.
-Therefore, care and concern is always a priority, but that doesn’t mean that beauty and care should be neglected.
-Use of natural products can guaranty beauty as well as the safety of the baby’s health.
+Therefore, care and concern are always a priority, but that doesn’t mean that beauty and care should be neglected.
+The use of natural products can guarantee beauty as well as the safety of the baby’s health.